kgu-clab/clab-platforms-server/README_EN.md

 [![Spring Boot Gradle CI](https://github.com/KGU-C-Lab/clab-server/actions/workflows/spring-boot-gradle-ci.yml/badge.svg)](https://github.com/KGU-C-Lab/clab-server/actions/workflows/spring-boot-gradle-ci.yml)

 ## Project Overview
 The C-Lab Server project started as a platform for the C-Lab development and security club at Kyonggi University.
-However, our goal is to go beyond serving just C-Lab.
-We aim to create a valuable reference for anyone looking to build a similar internal product.
-For this reason, we are making all our code and various server-related configurations publicly available.
-We continuously strive to improve the quality of our project code through various efforts and experiments.
+However, we aim to go beyond serving just C-Lab and provide a valuable reference for anyone looking to build a similar platform.
+For this reason, we are making all our code and various server-related configurations publicly available, and we continuously strive to improve the quality of our project code through various efforts and experiments.

 Additionally, we are committed to creating a secure platform that users can trust.
 To achieve this, we adhere to the '[Software Development Security Guide](https://www.kisa.or.kr/2060204/form?postSeq=5&lang_type=KO&page=1)' provided by the Korea Internet & Security Agency (KISA).
 We are always open to feedback and actively seek to incorporate diverse opinions and suggestions into our work.

-Our backend system, as well as our frontend, are both publicly available.
+Both our backend and frontend systems are publicly available.
 If you're interested, please also check out our frontend repository [here](https://github.com/KGU-C-Lab/clab.page).

+The currently deployed version of the platform can be accessed [here](https://www.clab.page/).

 ## Project Purpose and Features
 The C-Lab Server project aims to support club activities and facilitate smooth communication among members by providing integrated services such as: